Internal Macedonian Revolutionary Organization: Legacy

 According to historian James Frusetta, one thing that two countries had in common during the communist period was that the vague populism and anarchism of these historical figures was interpreted as a definite socialist program.
 The conceptions about IMRO heroes have been important in the creation of a Macedonian national ideology, and in both Bulgaria and North Macedonia the historiographies thrive on proving that their version of history is wrong in turn making historical objectivity not important.
+According to Macedonian historian Ivan Katardžiev, practically, neither the left nor the right wing of the IMRO questioned their Bulgarian provenance.
 Per historian Denis Ljuljanović, both Macedonian and Bulgarian historiographies study IMRO revolutionaries through the perspective of ethno-national vacuum, providing them fixed identity in order for them to fit in their resprective nation building narratives.
 According to sociologist Victor Roudomentof, the IMRO concept of autonomous or independent Macedonia stimulated the growth of a distinct ethnic Macedonian identity, but widespread expansion of it was prohibited by the multi-ethnic nature of Macedonia, the partial appeal of IMRO and the propaganda efforts of Greece, Bulgaria and Serbia.
 Similar views have been expressed by Alexis Heraclides, in accordance with the historian Tchavdar Marinov, namely that the autonomist tradition of IMRO has contributed to the subsequent development of Macedonian nationalism.